jlee2843/heart_disease_dashboard/README.md

 ## Walkthrough Video
-[![IMAGE ALT TEXT HERE](img/dashboard_screenshot.png)](https://www.youtube.com/watch?v=AZq804Km9jk)
+[![IMAGE ALT TEXT HERE](img/dashboard_screenshot.png)](https://www.youtube.com/watch?v=AZq804Km9jk) Click on the image above to be directed to the Youtube Video.

 ## Disclaimer
 Since this project is created in Tableau, I did not require any python file dedicated to run the program locally.
 Therefore, there is no `src` folder or `environment.yml` file that are required to run the file locally.